-When there is a concern or allegation raised regarding any adult working or volunteering in Birchgrove Primary School (including permanent, temporary or supply staff) about their conduct towards a child, the following procedures must be undertaken.
+When there is a concern or allegation raised regarding any adult working or volunteering in the school (including permanent, temporary or supply staff) about their conduct towards a child, the following procedures must be undertaken:

 It is important to remember that Practitioner concerns can apply in their personal and/or professional life.
-There can be safeguarding concerns other than that, resulting in harmful behaviour towards a child that may be give us cause for concern about the suitability of an adult to work with children.
+There can be safeguarding concerns other than that resulting in harmful behaviour towards a child that may be give us cause for concern about the suitability of an employee to work with children.

-- The Headteacher or Deputy Headteacher (in head's absence) of Birchgrove Primary School should be informed immediately. - The Headteacher, Deputy Headteacher or DSP may wish to seek advice from the Education Safeguarding Team & Children's Services Designated Officer for Safeguarding (DOS) (Lynda Gallagher) or Samantha Dickens, Principal Social Worker in the Practitioner Concerns Team. - Safeguarding concerns or allegations where there is an identified child must be reported to Cardiff Multi Agency Safeguarding Hub (MASH) or the Police without delay.
+- The Headteacher or Deputy Headteacher (in head's absence) of Birchgrove Primary School should be informed immediately. - The Headteacher, Deputy Headteacher or DSP may wish to seek advice from the Education Safeguarding Team & Children's Services Designated Officer for Safeguarding (DOS) (Lynda Gallagher) or Nicki Bond, Principal Social Worker in the Practitioner Concerns Team. - Safeguarding concerns or allegations where there is an identified child must be reported to Cardiff Multi Agency Safeguarding Hub (MASH) or the Police without delay. - Other conduct concerns (where there is no identified child) should be referred to the Practitioner Concerns Team via the Practitioners Concerns Report Form (see appendix). - The Headteacher, Deputy Headteacher or DSP (the reporter) should seek advice from Children's Services, Practitioner Concerns Team and/or Police in relation to what information about the allegation can be shared and with whom (i.e. what should the parents be told, what should the member of staff be told).

-- Other conduct concerns (where there is no identified child) should be referred to the Practitioner Concerns Team via the Practitioners Concerns Report Form (see appendix) - The Headteacher, Deputy Headteacher or DSP (the reporter) should seek advice from Children's Services, Practitioner Concerns Team and/or Police in relation to what information about the allegation can be shared and with whom (i.e. what should the parents be told, what should the member of staff be told) - Birchgrove Primary School must seek advice from Human Resources (HR) regarding the member of staff's continued employment during any investigation, and a risk assessment should be undertaken and recorded in writing immediately. - If the allegation relates to supply staff then please contact the agency directly to discuss next steps and agree any risk management plan; - It is Birchgrove Primary School's responsibility to submit a MARF/seek advice from Children's Services - It is Birchgrove Primary School's responsibility to make the agency aware of the allegation to enable them to carry out a Risk Management Plan as the Agency employer. - It is the Agency's responsibility to complete a Practitioner Concerns Report and submit it to Professional Strategy Meetings / Cyfarfodydd Strategaeth Broffesiynol ProfessionalStrategy.Meetings@cardiff.gov.uk (if the incident has taken place in Cardiff/in a Cardiff school).
-This is to ensure the necessary details of their employee, relevant history of employment and feedback is provided.
-The agency should also highlight the Risk Management Plan as part of the report form. - In the event of the allegation being made directly or indirectly about the Headteacher the staff member should immediately report the allegation to the Chair of Governors, who should raise the concern to the relevant Safeguarding Teams. - A formal investigation including the questioning or interviewing of pupils/staff of the alleged incident must not take place unless Children's Services, DOS or the Police give instructions to do so.
-However, it is appropriate to ascertain facts (who, what, where, when) secure any CCTV footage and take narrative accounts in order to provide sufficient information to Children's Services or police. - Any visible injuries should be recorded with the use of body maps (Appendix 5) - The member of staff reporting this alleged incident must strictly adhere to confidentiality and not discuss the concerns with the person of concern or any other person other than the Headteacher unless the person of concern is the Headteacher.
+- Birchgrove Primary School must seek advice from Human Resources (HR) regarding the member of staff's continued employment during any investigation, and a risk assessment should be undertaken and recorded in writing immediately. - If the allegation relates to supply staff then please contact the agency directly to discuss next steps and agree any risk management plan; - It is the school's responsibility to submit a MARF/seek advice from Children's Services - It is the school's responsibility to make the agency aware of the allegation to enable them to carry out a Risk Management Plan as the Agency employer. - It is the Agency's responsibility to complete a Practitioner Concerns Report and submit it to Professional Strategy Meetings / Cyfarfodydd Strategaeth Broffesiynol ProfessionalStrategy.Meetings@cardiff.gov.uk (if the incident has taken place in Cardiff/in a Cardiff school).
+This is to ensure the necessary details of their employee including relevant history of employment and feedback is provided.
+The agency should also highlight the Risk Management Plan as part of the report form. - In the event of the allegation being made directly or indirectly about the Headteacher the staff member should immediately report the allegation to the Chair of Governors. - A formal investigation including the questioning or interviewing of pupils/staff of the alleged incident must not take place unless Children's Services, DOS or the Police give instructions to do so.
+However, it is appropriate to ascertain facts (who, what, where, when) secure any CCTV footage and take narrative accounts in order to provide sufficient information to Children's Services or police. - Taking photos of marks and injuries and the use of body maps (Appendix 6) - The member of staff reporting this alleged incident must strictly adhere to confidentiality and not discuss the concerns with the alleged perpetrator or any other person other than the Headteacher.